EdenKupe/anarchysf/pages/0/000300 2001_ A  Space Odyssey.md

 The contrarian view is exemplified by Thomas Haroldson's 1968 _Fifth Estate_ <a href="https://www.fifthestate.org/archive/53-may-1-15-1968/a-space-trip/"> review</a>, for whom "dollar for dollar it is probably the most boring movie ever made."

+For Peter Gelderloos, in his 2010 _Anarchy Works_, the first scenes of the film depict a discredited Hobbesian view of early human life.